Director Ry Russo-Young on Dignifying the Female Teenage Experience

 Russo-Young, whose last two films, Nobody Walks (2012) and You Won’t Miss Me (2009), debuted at Sundance, saw Before I Fall as an opportunity to fill a void in the teen movie canon.
 “As a young woman watching movies, I always felt that the films that I saw were falling short.
 I never felt like I saw my experience onscreen, and was always looking for models of how to be in the world.”

 The director’s first step in rectifying those shortcomings: “embracing the darkness of what it means to be a teenager.”
 While a number of films have done this to great effect—Catherine Hardwicke’s Thirteen, Andrea Arnold’s Fish Tank, Marielle Heller’s Diary of a Teenage Girl, to name just a few—many of them have been marketed toward more adult audiences.
-Russo-Young's film would be, like its source material, aimed at an audience currently experiencing in the very same identity crises of its characters.
+Russo-Young's film would be, like its source material, aimed at an audience currently experiencing the very same identity crises of its characters.

 The darkness of Before I Fall begins with the themes in the script, which include bullying, teen suicide and mortality in general.
 But Russo-Young enhanced it with her stylistic choices: she transported the story from the Connecticut of the novel to the moody, misty, evergreen landscape of the Pacific Northwest, and she enlisted Michael Fimognari, a horror cinematographer, as her director of photography.